Using Parameters of Skills via ARON

 To summarize: In skills/UseParameters.cpp we get the parameter values from our gui input (that's what the in.parameters-part is used for) and give the values to the parameters we defined under struct Properties in core/UseParameters.h.

-Use the parameters
+Use the Parameters

 Ok, now that we have successfully passed through the parameters to our core we can use them to do things.
 So let's go back to the core and print something.

-In this tutorial we want to use the gui input of the parameter numPrints to set the number of iteration of a loop that prints something to the logger.
+In this tutorial we want to use the GUI input of the parameter numPrints to set the number of iteration of a loop that prints something to the logger.

 The code to do so could look like this: